 The Following Actions Will Cause Loss of ACM:

-Change of major and/or concentration, lack of full-time and continuous enrollment (Fall/Spring only), and lack of good academic standing will lead to loss of the Academic Common Market tuition credit.
+Change of major and/or concentration, declaring a dual/double major (effective Fall 2019), lack of full-time and continuous enrollment (Fall/Spring only), and lack of good academic standing will lead to loss of the Academic Common Market tuition credit.

 Changing Major and/or Concentration

 Students receive an ACM Certification for one specific major and concentration only.
 Any change of major and/or concentration after initial ACM approval will cause a loss of the ACM tuition reduction.

 If you make a change to your ACM major and/or concentration for the current semester you are in, you will owe back the ACM tuition credit received for that semester, and will not receive the ACM tuition credit for upcoming semesters.

 If you make a change to your ACM major and/or concentration for a future semester, you will not receive the ACM tuition credit for that future semester, or for any semester going forward.

 Changing to any other ACM-eligible major and/or concentration requires a new ACM application and Certification for a future semester.